ehirvi/tictactoe-web/README.md

 ## Description

-Play a game of Tic-Tac-Toe with your friend remotely.
+Play a game of Tic-Tac-Toe against your friend online.
 Create a new game, send the invite code to your friend and they will use it to join your game session.

 ## Preview